braxtonj/pylogprim/README.md

 #### `LogPrimFactory.setDeepcopy( deppcopy=False )`

 Switch deepcopy on or off.
 Sometimes dictionaries and references can get weird in python.
 This let's you avoid that if you run in to it.
-Generally you can leave it at.
+Generally you can gow with the default (`False`).

 * Parameters:
-  * `deepcopy`: bool - True: do the deepcopy
+  * `deepcopy`: bool - `True`: do the deepcopy
 * Returns
   * nada

 #### `LogPrimFactory.setBaseForm( *args, **kwargs )`

 Set the base form for this log factory.
-Can sometimes be useful.

 * Parameters:
   * `*args`: strings, parameters not given in the KEY=VALUE style should be given as strings.
 These will be the key names used in `base_form` with `default_value` assigned.